 “To be a bullfighter, you must first learn to be a bull.”

-Marketing planning refers to the strategies, techniques, and plans which will allow the producer or the company to materialize its vision or objectives.
+Marketing planning refers to the marketing strategies, techniques, and plans allowing the producer or the company to materialize its vision or objectives.

-A marketing plan spells out the threats, opportunities, weaknesses, and strengths of the company.
+A marketing plan defines the company’s threats, opportunities, weaknesses, and strengths.
 Based on these, the policy sets goals and a time frame for achieving them.
 It also outlines the budget that would be required to achieve these goals.

-Furthermore, it includes measures and review periods that would gauge whether progress is being made or not.
-The most important part, however, is to implement the plan.
+Furthermore, it includes measures and review periods to gauge progress.
+The most important part, however, is implementing the plan.
 Marketing plans will not yield any returns if they are not implemented.

 3. Product Designing and Development

 The development of a product is based on the results of market research.
-After assessing what the consumers want, a product is developed.
+A product is developed after marketing research and assessing what the consumers want.
 Other factors that play a role in the development of the product include potential costs, prevalent technology, etc.

 Designing, on the other hand, facilitates development.
-It provides a set of tools and concepts for developing successful products and services.
+It provides tools and concepts for developing successful products and services.

 Product design focuses on various attributes of the potential outcome.
 These include being easy to assemble, easy to use, easy to repair, and easy to dispose of.
 The design also provides a competitive advantage in the market.